abhishek-kumar-code/Redfish_Public/Specification.md

 #### Next link (Members@odata.nextLink) property<a id="next-link-property"></a>

-JEFFH to migrate partial response stuff to general Resource Collection section

-Responses may contain a subset of the members of the full Resource Collection.
-For partial Resource Collections, the response shall include a Next Link property named `Members@odata.nextLink`.

-The value of the Next Link property shall be an opaque URL to a Resource, with the same `@odata.type`, which contains the next set of partial members.
+The value of the Next Link property shall be an opaque URL to a Resource, with the same `@odata.type`, which contains the next set of partial members from the original operation.
 The Next Link property shall only be present if the number of Members in the Resource Collection is greater than the number of members returned, and if the payload does not represent the end of the requested Resource Collection.

 The [`Members@odata.count` property](#count-property) value is the total number of Resources available if the client enumerates all pages of the Resource Collection.